franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 2024-10-02T13:41:10.193+01:00  INFO 13888 --- [post] [nio-8080-exec-5] [fb74d08c4b30785bad646ba6b477e03a-37ee842e6ed1a85c] dev.pollito.post.filter.LogFilter        : <<<< Response Status: 500
 ```

 Notice that all the logs have associated a long UUID like string.
-Those are the [micrometer](https://www.baeldung.com/micrometer) dependencies.
+That is made by the [micrometer](https://www.baeldung.com/micrometer) dependencies.
 Each request incoming into this microservice will have a different number, so we can differentiate what's going on in case multiple request appears at the same time and the logs start mixing with each other.

-### \[Optional\] customizing GlobalControllerAdvice
+### \[Optional\] Customize GlobalControllerAdvice

 Right now you could be thinking